-Today’s post teaches you how to edit files at home and become a proofreader at home – starting from scratch.
+Today’s post teaches you how to edit files at home and become a proofreader at home without a fancy degree.

-These days there are a lot of people looking for a more flexible work-at-home option.
+These days there are a lot of people looking for a more flexible work-at-home options.

 While most online jobs do not require much learning, there are some that do require a bit of effort.

 Proofreading is one flexible side hustle that uses skills you already have, so you can start making money almost immediately.

-If you are someone that is looking to start a work-at-home career, but can only contribute less than 20 hours a week, I have a stay-at-home mom that is going to show you how she’s doing it.
+If you are someone that is looking to start a work-at-home career, but can only contribute less than 20 hours a week, I have a stay-at-home mom that is going to show you how she’s doing it as an online proofreader.

 First, let us brush up on some proofreading basics.

 What is Proofreading?

 Proofreading is the final stage of the editing process.

 An editor and a proofreader have different tasks.
-The editor does the inital stage of detailed corrections and checks sentence flow, while a proofreader makes changes to the final draft.
+The editor does the initial stage of detailed corrections and checks sentence flow, while a proofreader makes changes to the final draft.

 A few things a proofreader needs to check are grammar and spelling errors.
 So if you have an interest in correcting grammatical errors, spotting inconsistencies in sentence structure, formatting, and have an eye for detail, proofreading may be for you.